 And they forgot the lesson.

-Right, but then in order to refine the argument, once you realize, oh, that is the reality, you then have to attack vaccines as having something in them that's bad, which is where you create the clean vaccine idea, which is nonsense.
+But then in order to refine the argument, once you realize, like, oh, that is the reality, you then have to attack vaccines as having something in them that's bad, which is where you create the clean vaccine idea.

-Listen, I've gotten to the point where I'm so focused on news information that you've noticed I'm not plugging HAP as much as I used to.
+Listen, I've gotten to the point where I'm so focused on news information that you've noticed I'm not plugging half as much as I used to.

 And if I don't plug, we're not going to have a show.